 Q: What about Zeta potential measurement of Nanotubes, is there also an error?

-A: The measurement of zeta potential or electrophoretic mobility is typically size independent, and there should be no error introduced , except for the fact that the zeta deviation parameter may be increased over that of similarly charged monodisperse spheres.
+A: The measurement of zeta potential or electrophoretic mobility is typically size-independent, and there should be no error introduced, except for the fact that the zeta deviation parameter may be increased over that of similarly charged monodisperse spheres.

 Q: Toluene is not a colloid by itself, so why does it scatter light?

-A: Toluene consists of molecules which have a polarizability.
+A: Toluene consists of molecules that have a polarizability.
 These molecules will scatter light, just a little bit, yet enough to detect.
 Water also scatters light (but less so, because its molecular weight is smaller.)
 As an analogy, this is why the sky is blue: scattering from small air molecules in the atmosphere.

 Q: Intensity size and pdI usually change with the count rate, how do you determine the correct count rate for your particles?

-A: In our experience it is quite unusual to see size and pdI change with the count rate.
+A: In our experience, it is quite unusual to see size and pdI change with the count rate.
 The reason for an apparent change could most likely be that the detector is operated beyond its linear range.
 If the count rate of the detector is for example beyond 1000 kcps then this will influence the correlation function because the APD is not able to keep up with all photons.
 If operated in automatic mode, this situation should never happen, since the software will aim to keep the count rate between 100-500 kcps.

 Q: I am new to the Zetasizer instrument.
 I ran a test with the zeta potential Transfer Standard to be sure our result corresponds with the range on the standard label.
 But I don’t know where to go to on the software to view the result (and send it out, if I want) when I finish running the test

 A: The best starting point may be the Quick Start Guide, available on your computer at Start – All Programs – Malvern Instruments – Zetasizer – Manuals – Zetasizer Quickstart Guide.
 This is a pdf document, which states in part 3 “Making Other Measurements – Introduction” how to see the result just obtained.
 In short, go to the summary records view (this is the default) and select the Intensity PSD (M) report tab to see the key numbers for your measurement.
 If this still does not make sense, email the data file to us, and we will walk you through it.
-It also sounds like the Zetasizer elearning course would be perfect, where these concepts are introduced in detail.
+It also sounds like the Zetasizer e-learning course would be perfect, where these concepts are introduced in detail.
 Contact the help desk for access.